Site photos

 - Heating network

-- 225 KVA.
-A direct RTE (RTE - Electricity transmission system operator in France) connection is possible, as two source substations are enclosed within our site.
+- 225 KVA and 63 KVA available.
+A direct RTE connection is possible, with two substations located on our site.

 Accessibility and service